BriannaLind/To-Read/README.md

 * [Open access research outputs recieve more diverse citations](https://link.springer.com/article/10.1007/s11192-023-04894-0)
 * [Empirically modeling household vulnerability and food security across southern Africa](https://www.tandfonline.com/doi/epdf/10.1080/1747423X.2023.2226140?needAccess=true) how demographers use RS data and just rad
 * [The spatial allocation of population: a review of large-scale gridded population data products and their fitness for use](https://essd.copernicus.org/articles/11/1385/2019/)
+* Team of Teams
+* The Chess Board and the Web